To clean toxins in the soil and to facilitate the process for communities to heal and repair contaminated sites

 The artists’ ongoing conversations with developers, City and Parks staff, and the public are an integral part of the project, a process that builds connection while also shifting consciousness and awareness about bioremediation, and land-stewardship.

 Southwest corner of Hastings St and Commercial Dr

-The artists will develop a remediation garden at a former gas station lot and future home of a new Urban Native Youth Association facility External website, opens in new tab.
+The artists have developed a remediation garden at a former gas station lot and future home of a new Urban Native Youth Association facility External website, opens in new tab.

 Southwest corner of 5th Ave and Brunswick St

-Artists will remove invasive species and replace them with Indigenous plants at an over-looked triangular parklet owned by Aragon Properties Ltd a block away from Native Education College External website, opens in new tab where the artists are based as Artist Fellows.
+Artists removed invasive species at an over-looked triangular parklet owned by Aragon Properties Ltd a block away from Native Education College External website, opens in new tab where they held workshops with students who made Indigenous wildflower seed bombs.

 Strathcona Park fieldhouse, 857 Malkin Ave